Google Ads for Counsellors and Mental Health Therapists in Canada

 • “therapist accepting new clients [city]”

-Critical negative keywords: “free therapy,” “therapy jobs,” “become a therapist,” “therapy courses,” “online therapy platforms,” “BetterHelp,” “student counselling.”
+Critical negative keywords to add before launch: “free therapy,” “therapy jobs,” “become a therapist,” “therapy courses,” “online therapy platforms,” “BetterHelp,” “student counselling,” “therapy worksheets,” “self-help.”
+These filter out students, job seekers, and people seeking free resources who will never book a paid session.

 Campaign Structure for a Mental Health Practice